 Below you can learn more about each of the participating charities for 2021.
-We will be open to receive donations for the Alternative Christmas Fair between December 5 and December 19, 2021.
-In the meantime, feel free to browse through our charities, learn more about each of them, and start making your donation list for 2021.
+We are open to receive donations for the Alternative Christmas Fair between December 5 and December 22, 2021.
+Below you can learn more about our charities and make your donation list for 2021.

 CACJ’s mission is to serve society by working with the community and justice system to promote, develop and implement effective alternatives that preserve human dignity and restore, heal and empower individuals.